 How important is technical formatting for AI citation?

-According to Jakob Nielsen (July 2025), "AI systems operate under tight retrieval timeouts, sometimes as short as 1–5 seconds.
-A page that fails to load quickly may be truncated or ignored entirely."
-Page speed is not optional for AI citation — it is a prerequisite for content even being evaluated.
+According to Jakob Nielsen (July 2025), “AI systems operate under tight retrieval timeouts, sometimes as short as 1-5 seconds.
+A page that fails to load quickly may be truncated or ignored entirely.”
+Page speed is a prerequisite for content being evaluated at all.

 Beyond page speed: